 An online observational study of mood

 The Prechter Program is proud to be conducting the largest long-term research study of bipolar disorder in the nation.
-This comprehensive, in-person longitudinal study of bipolar disorder has been following outcomes in bipolar disorder for over 14 years with a successful enrollment of over 1,500 participants.
+This comprehensive, in-person longitudinal study of bipolar disorder has been following outcomes in bipolar disorder for over 18 years with a successful enrollment of nearly 1,500 participants.
 The BLOOM study was designed to increase our scope of participation in order to be able to collect an even larger amount of data on mood functioning.